Child-Only/Non-Needy Relative Caretaker (NNRC) TANF in Nevada

 Non-Needy relatives can receive a small cash stipend each month to provide for the care of the children.
 Your household income cannot exceed 275% of the poverty guideline (versus 130% of poverty for regular TANF programs).
 So even if you have applied for assistance for yourself in the past and been rejected you may be eligible for child-only TANF now.

 Once your household has qualified for NNRC TANF, only the CHILD’S INCOME IS COUNTED TO DETERMINE BENEFITS.
-For example, some children may have income if they receive SSI.
+For example, some children may have income if they receive disability or death benefits.

 Description of Program (https://dwss.nv.gov/pdf/EP_